Online Safeguarding: The Dark Web

 - Privacy: It may be that young people are using TOR as they are concerned about their online privacy.
 In this case there are alternatives you can explore such as using a Virtual Private Network (VPN3) for additional online security.
 It would also be valuable to discuss how and why some people use privacy to inflict harm.

 - Support: What is most important is that young people have a trusted adult to talk to and know where to go if the come across something that worries them or makes them feel uncomfortable in the dark or open web and in their use of social media.
 Make sure they know they can come to you no matter how or where they have accessed concerning content.

 We have a duty and commitment to safeguarding and promote the welfare of children, young people and adults at risk who use our services, or who we come into contact with; their well-being is paramount to our work.

 No one agency alone, can safeguard, protect - or identify, target and disrupt the offenders who seek to exploit those with whom we work.
-For this reason, and in line with the Safeguarding Children, Young People and Adults at Risk Policy and Procedure (December 2019), if you think they may be at immediate risk of harm or abuse, or an offence is being committed, call 999.
+For this reason, if you think they may be at immediate risk of harm or abuse, or an offence is being committed, call 999.

 Please refer to our Safeguarding Policy and Procedures for more detailed guidance including information regarding intelligence sharing.